'Matisse altered painting so decisively that our experience of any painting must be affected by what he achieved.'

-Matisse was seen as the leader of the group and, although radical, he began to attract support among both critics and collectors.
-The latter included American writer Gertrude Stein and Russian cloth merchant Sergei Shchukin, who commissioned two large murals representing dance and music for the staircase of his grand residence in Moscow.
-Portraying dancers, in particular, allowed Matisse to focus on expressive form, with anatomical detail secondary.
-In his mature style, forms are simplified, with heavy, flowing outlines.
-Perspective is shallow or non-existent, the flatness of the picture surface relieved by decorative patterns, many of Eastern origin.
-Vivid colour is applied thinly, in large patches.
-‘Colours have a beauty of their own which must be preserved, as one strives to preserve tonal quality in music’, he wrote.
-‘It is a question of organisation and construction which is sensitive to maintaining this beautiful freshness of colour ... colour is never a question of quantity, but of choice.’
+Building upon the radical stylistic developments of Fauvism, using bold colour as a means of expression, Matisse's mature style continued to focus on expressive form with heavy, flowing outlines and swathes of vivid colour.
+Perspective is shallow or non-existent, the flatness of the picture surface relieved by decorative patterns.
+'Colours have a beauty of their own which must be preserved, as one strives to preserve tonal quality in music', he wrote.
+'It is a question of organisation and construction which is sensitive to maintaining this beautiful freshness of colour'.